StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ## More Features

-Not only is the Stratify Toolbox a fantastic flash/debug tool designed specifically for `printf()`-style tracing, it can be used as a stand-alone flash programmer, I2C scan tool, UART baud-rate detector, and more.
-If you aren't quick ready to back the Toolbox, be sure to sign up for the updates for more details and how the Toolbox can make it a little less hard to develop microcontroller firmware.
+The Toolbox includes additional features to help with board bring-up and other firmware programming challenges.

+- I2C Scan Tool
+- UART Data Logger

+> Be sure to sign up for updates to hear more details about these features!

 ## Specifications